luxfi/docs/docs/dapps/smart-contracts/using-hardhat-with-the-lux-c-chain.md

 "deploy": "npx hardhat run scripts/deploy.ts",
 ```

-You can choose which environment that you want to deploy to by passing in the `--network` flag with `local` (e.g. a local network created with Lux Network Runner), `fuji`, or `mainnet` for each respective environment.
+You can choose which environment that you want to deploy to by passing in the `--network` flag with `local` (e.g. a local network created with Lux Network Runner), `testnet`, or `mainnet` for each respective environment.
 If you don't pass in `--network` then it will default to the hardhat network.
 For example, if you want to deploy to mainnet:

 ```text
 yarn deploy --network mainnet